EvertonViniciusav/EvertonViniciusav/README.md

 👋 **Hello!
-My name is Everton Vinícius**, I am 21 years old and I am passionate about technology and innovation.
+My name is Everton Vinícius!**

+ 🎓 I am 21 years old and I am passionate about technology and innovation.
 Currently, I am studying System Development at Senac/MS. Throughout my journey, I have completed several courses focused on technology and development, always seeking to expand my knowledge and skills in the field.

 📚 In addition, I have a degree as an Agricultural Technician from the Federal Institute of Mato Grosso do Sul.
 This education has given me a broad and interdisciplinary perspective, enriching my ability to solve problems and find innovative solutions for agriculture.